gojack10/OB-Final-KPI-Predictions/README.md

 # Menlo College KPI Predictions

-This project aims to make KPI (Key Performance Indicator) predictions for Menlo College using a blend of hypothetical (per assignment instructions) and real data.
+This school project aims to make KPI (Key Performance Indicator) predictions for Menlo College using a blend of hypothetical (per assignment instructions) and real data.
 The predictions cover various metrics such as student satisfaction, faculty satisfaction, graduation rates, and student employment rates.

 ## Project Description